 Can you imagine how messed up the world would be if everybody always said exactly what was on their mind?
 It would be horrible.
 And in case you can’t imagine it, take a look at the “The Invention of Lying“, a movie that portrays this in a very realistic (and funny) way.

 Are you aware of how you describe completely honest people in real life?
 As arrogant assholes.
-People say they wish everyone was honest, but those who actually are usually piss you off because they call it like they see it.
+People say they wish everyone was honest, but those who actually are, usually piss you off as they call it like they see it.
 And most people don’t appreciate that kind of an approach.

 A: Do you like my new dress?
 How do I look?

 B: I hate it, it’s really ugly.
 And you look ugly in it.